 14. Spare fin structures and port ailerons are supplied without actuators and these must have actuators assembled to them before they are fitted to aircraft.
 Before fitting a new fin or port aileron, it is recommended that the actuators are tested, as described in the appropriate Air Publications quoted in para.1.
-It is most important to ensure that the supply polarity is correct when testing, as incorrect connection the use of a supply other than that specified will cause serious damage. ►
+It is most important to ensure that the supply polarity is correct when testing, as incorrect connection the use of a supply other than connection or the use of a supply other than that specified will cause serious damage. ►